HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 .gitignore
 ```

-*Explanation:* By specifying these files in `.dockerignore`, they will not be included in the Docker image, reducing its size and preventing potential issues.
+*✨ Explanation:* By specifying these files in `.dockerignore`, they will not be included in the Docker image, reducing its size and preventing potential issues.

-### **Build the Docker Image:**
+### 🛠️ **Build the Docker Image:**

 Build the Docker image with a tag: